agiac/rivo/README.md

 - `OrDone`: utility function that propagates context cancellation to streams
 - `FilterMapValues`: extracts only successful values from Item streams
 - `FilterMapErrors`: extracts only errors from Item streams
+- `Merge`: merges multiple streams into a single stream

 ## Error handling